1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 I think Health Trails increased my awareness of how walking can help me stay more fit.

-I think it was good to become more aware of our steps and feel connected to others doing the same!
+I think it was good to become more aware of our steps and make connections to others doing the same!

 I used this fitness program to jump-start my weight loss goal of 30 pounds.
 I am almost half way to reaching that goal.
 I lost 12.2 pounds.

-I walk a lot and never thought about recording until this challenge.
+I walk a lot and never thought about recording my steps until this challenge.

-I was able to get my step goal and active minute goal everyday but one of the challenge.
+I was able to meet my step goal and active minute goal everyday!
 I also found myself drinking more water so I could log miles.
 I definitely have more energy and I am grateful for the opportunity to participate.

 I was able to meet new people through the team challenge.